kstenerud/ubuntu-maintainers-handbook/Unsorted.md

 3 things needed:
 -- not installable: depends on something not existing, for example -- dependency: Dependent package has not gone into release yet.
--- all pkg tests are ok
+-- all pkg tests are OK

 SRU path:
 - builds, tests